Engee documentation

 using Plots

-In the code cell below the construction of Mamdani fuzzy inference system is performed using the macro @mamfis.
-The construction of such a system includes the definition of membership functions.
-A function tipper is declared which takes one argument delta_p.
-This variable will represent the input data that comes from the adder that calculates the difference between the set pressure and the measured pressure.
+In the code cell below, the Mamdani fuzzy inference system is being built using a macro @mamfis.
+The construction of such a system includes the definition of Membership functions.
+The function is declared tipper, which takes one argument delta_p.
+This variable will represent the input data that comes from the adder that calculates the difference between the set and measured pressure.

-• Gaussian membership function GaussianMF(x, y) - where x is the mean value defining the centre of the spread and y is the standard deviation
+• Gaussian membership function GaussianMF(x, y) - where x is the average value determining the center of distribution, and y is the standard deviation

-• triangular membership function TriangularMF(x, y, z), where x is the left corner of the triangle, z is the right corner and y is the peak of the triangle
+• Triangular membership function TriangularMF(x, y, z) where x is the left corner of the triangle, z is the right, and y is the peak of the triangle

-• trapezoidal membership function TrapezoidalMF(x, y, z, k), where x is the lower left corner of the trapezoid, k is the lower right corner, y and z are the upper left and upper right corners respectively
+• Trapezoidal accessory function TrapezoidalMF(x, y, z, k), where x is the lower-left corner of the trapezoid, k is the lower-right corner, y and z are the upper-left and upper-right corners, respectively

-The variable domain defines the ranges in which the membership functions will be defined.
+In the variable domain The ranges in which membership functions will be defined are defined.

-Then fuzzy logic rules are defined, which link input and output variables.
+Next, fuzzy logic rules are defined that relate input and output variables.
 For example:

 In [ ]: